git/git.github.io/General-Application-Information.md

 this.
 At the Google Summer of Code Mentor Summit for example, more than 30% of the mentors were former students.

+Here is a quote by a mentor (Carlos Fernandez Sanz) on the GSoC Mentors List, that describes very well how we see GSoC and Outreachy:

+"GSoC is (for us, anyway) more about growing the community than getting stuff done.
+If they don't stick around their value diminishes a lot, even if they do a great job [...].
+The students that did a great job but completely left the community [...] are just a memory... the ones that have been with us and that are now mentors [...], long after they participated in GSoC, are the ones we love :-)"

 Consider showing us in your application previous mentoring, giving back and community activities that you have done, especially related to free or open source software.